Vraier/wembed/README.md

 Below is an example of a two-dimensional embedding calculated by WEmbed.

 ![](https://raw.githubusercontent.com/Vraier/wembed/refs/heads/main/assets/internet_graph.jpg)
-<sub> WEmbed embedding of the internet graph by obtained from Boguñá, M., Papadopoulos, F. & Krioukov, D. Sustaining the Internet with hyperbolic mapping .
+<sub> WEmbed embedding of the internet graph obtained from Boguñá, M., Papadopoulos, F. & Krioukov, D. Sustaining the Internet with hyperbolic mapping .
 Nat Commun 1, 62 (2010). https://doi.org/10.1038/ncomms1063 </sub>

-This network represents the connection between internet routers.
+The network represents the connections between internet routers.
-Vertex size represents weight calculated by WEmbed and colors indicate the country of the IP-Address of the respective router.
+Vertex size represents a weight, calculated by WEmbed, and colors indicate the country of the respective routers IP-Address.
 Note that WEmbed had no knowledge of the countries during the embedding process and still managed to assign vertices from the same countries similar spacial coordinates.